tare99/C-Games/README.md

 # C-Games
-Some small project that I've created for fun :)
+Some small projects that I've created for fun :)